Synerty/peek-mobile-theme/docs/generic_sections/mobile_dialog_section/mobile_dialog_section.rst

 *  Action Confirm

-Any plugin screen dialog will be able to use the :code:`.dialog-mobile` attributes.
+Any plugin screen dialog will be able to use the :code:`.mobile-dialog` attributes.

 Classes
 -------

-The :code:`.dialog-mobile` class contain the classes specific to a Dialog Mobile Section.
+The :code:`.mobile-dialog` class contain the classes specific to a Mobile Dialog Section.

 ::

-        .dialog-mobile {
+        .mobile-dialog {
-        /* Contains the Dialog Mobile Section looks classes unique for mobile devices */ ...
+        /* Contains the Mobile Dialog Section looks classes unique for mobile devices */ ...

             .dialog-label {
             /*
-                Contains the label attributes unique to the Dialog Mobile Section */
+                Contains the label attributes unique to the Mobile Dialog Section */
                 ...

             }
             .dialog-selector {
             /*
-                Contains the selector attributes unique to the Dialog Mobile Section */
+                Contains the selector attributes unique to the Mobile Dialog Section */
                 ...

             }
             .dialog-action-btn {
             /*
-                Contains the action button attributes unique to the Dialog Mobile Section */
+                Contains the action button attributes unique to the Mobile Dialog Section */
                 ...